Ralf8384/java-challenge/readme.md

 - create test code
 - Using synchronized to protect the thread.

-※There can be many enhancement which haven't been done.(I haven't more time to enhance the program) For example,It can create the Interceptor.Before running the Controller,we can do validation check and put the login information to the cache in the preHandler method.
+※There can also have some other enhancements which I haven't done yet.
+For example,It can create the Interceptor.Before running the Controller,we can do validation check and put the login information to the cache in the preHandler method.

 ### My experience in Java